 Frølich’s classic image of Thor and the World Serpent at the end of days.
 Source: Wikimedia Commons

-Angrboda and the Ironwood
+Angrboda and the geography of danger

 Odin on the eight-legged horse Sleipnir descends the road to Hel, passing graves and barrows in a stark landscape.